 When you review the cost of HRIS software, you will quickly notice that a large percentage of the cost of the software is made up in implementation, training, and consulting costs.
 I have been asked perhaps a hundred times over the years if a company could implement the Employee Management Software themselves.
 Just like anything, it depends.

-• Why you don’t want to self implement HRIS software – In fifteen years, I have not seen an overstaffed under worked HR department.
-I have seen projects fail even with an HRIS software implementation expert involved because the HR staff did not have the time to commit to the project.
-What I laid out above are exceptions and maybes but overall, I can’t in good faith recommend that anyone, without plenty of available time, not utilize the time saving resources of having an expert implement your HRIS Software solution.
+• Why you don’t want to self implement HRIS software – In fifteen years, I have not seen an overstaffed, underworked HR department.
+I have seen projects fail even with an HR software implementation expert involved because the HR staff did not have the time to commit to the project.
+What I laid out above are exceptions and maybes but overall, I can’t in good faith recommend that anyone, without plenty of available time, not utilize the time saving resources of having an expert implement your HR software solution.
 Even if you are able to setup the basic system, it is highly unlikely that you would do so in such a manner to take full advantage of the capabilities available.

-The advantage of trying is if you succeed, you save company and department funds and in the end, you are far more knowledgeable with regards to the HRIS software.
+The advantage of trying is if you succeed, you save company and department funds and in the end, you are far more knowledgeable with regard to the HRIS.
 The disadvantage is a tremendous amount of time and resources may be wasted only to finally determine that an implementation expert is needed or the project is scrapped all together.

 Additional Helpful Articles: